AmeerRizvi/xdeployer/PREPARE-EC2.md

 - **PM2**:

   - If not installed: Installs the latest version
-  - If already installed: Updates to the latest version
+  - If already installed: Keeps the existing version
+  - In both cases: Checks for PM2 logrotate module and installs if missing
-  - In both cases: Configures log rotation
+  - In both cases: Configures log rotation with daily rotation and no deletion

 - **Bun**:
   - If not installed: Installs the latest version